 Music Venues | Birthplace of Jazz | Music Festivals | Pete Fountain Interview

-Music Venues and Shopping in New Orleans
+Music in New Orleans

 It's just not right to come to New Orleans without experiencing the smooth jazz sounds and the old-timey sounds of Cajun and Creole.
 The French Quarter is brimming with opportunities to catch live music, both on the streets and in a wide variety of fabulous music venues.